spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 After the update, a new entry is added to the auto-upgrades history list.

 ## Upgrade Now - System Node Pools Only

-Use this option if you want to auto-upgrade systems node pools immediately (rather than schedule an upgrade).
+Use this option if you want to auto-upgrade system node pools immediately (rather than schedule an upgrade).

 Ocean shows only the system node pools that are not updated.